Collage of photos that includes students in different classrooms

 School Messenger

-TEA/VOE Form
+VOE Form

-Verification of Enrollment and Attendance Form
+Verification of Enrollment

-If a student who is under 18 wishes to obtain the TEA Verification of Enrollment and Attendance Form in order to earn a Texas Instructional Driver’s Permit, receive a Texas Driver’s License or renew a Texas Driver’s License, he/she must be in attendance for at least 90% of the days classes are offered.
+If a student who is under 18 wishes to obtain the Verification of Enrollment Form in order to earn a Texas Instructional Driver’s Permit, receive a Texas Driver’s License or renew a Texas Driver’s License, he/she must be in attendance for at least 90% of the days classes are offered.

 To receive the completed form, sign up with the Clark High School Counselor's Secretary.
-The attendance secretary will review the student’s attendance to determine if the student qualifies for the VOE Form.
+The counseling secretary will review the student’s attendance to determine if the student qualifies for the VOE Form.
 If approved, the completed form will be available for pick up the next school day.

 Withdrawing From School